byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 <div id="context-parent"/>

-### Lookahead Nested Operator: `@parent` / "`>`"
+### **Lookahead Nested Operator: `@parent` / "`>`"**

 The `@parent` operator returns true only if the right side of the operator is true for a child of a module for which the left side of the operator is true.
-For instance, in the case where a module tagged as `apple` has one or more sub-modules with the `seed` tag, then the expression "`apple > seed`" will only apply to those `apple` modules that have at least one of these sub-modules tagged with `seed`.
+For instance, in the case where a module tagged as `apple` has one or more sub-modules with the `seed` tag, then the expression `apple > seed` will only apply to those `apple` modules that have at least one of these sub-modules tagged with `seed`.
 In essence, the parent module is thus affected as the result of a property that one or more of its child modules have.

 ```
 # Before